Stanley Holder: Further career

 Between 1960 and 1965 Holder was principal tutor at the Hackney Group of Hospitals, London.
 From 1964 to 1965 he attended Merton College, Oxford, for the programmed learning course.

 Between 1965 and 1967 Holder switched focus to journalism, becoming assistant editor of the Nursing Times.
 He contributed articles which described improvements and initiatives undertaken by hospitals.

 In 1967 Holder was appointed principal tutor of St Mary's Paddington, holding the post until 1970.
 He was the first man to hold this position in a London teaching hospital.
 In 1970 he was appointed principal nursing officer (education) of St Mary's Hospital Teaching Group.

 In 1970 he took the senior multidisciplinary learning course at the University of Manchester and in 1973 he was awarded a Florence Nightingale Memorial Scholarship to study nurse education in the USA.

 Holder was an active member of the Royal College of Nursing (RCN) from 1969 to 1972, in 1974 was the chair of the RCN Representative Body (RRB).
 In 1976 he became the vice-chair of RCN Council - the first man elected to honorary office with the Royal College of Nursing.
 In 1976 Holder was involved in discussion over the RCN Council's decision to consider trade union status.
 He stated due to their unique caring role a nurses' group should be a separate entity to part of a group of different workers.

 While holding career educational appointments Holder was elected to board memberships of nursing regulatory bodies.
 He was a member of the ENB (English National Board) the regulatory body that held responsibility for post registration nursing courses.
-He was elected to the UKCC United Kingdom Central Council for Nursing Midwifery and Health Visiting in 1983.
+He was elected to the United Kingdom Central Council for Nursing, Midwifery and Health Visiting (UKCC) in 1983.

 Holder was a strong proponent of the Project 2000 initiative started in 1986 to reform nurse training.
 He was involved in the earlier drafting work of Project 2000 and as director of Nurse Education for Paddington and North Kensington initiated steps towards implementing the project.
 In an interview for the Nursing Standard he presented arguments for a wider scope of nurse education, development of roles and skills with appropriate training courses.
 He proposed links with higher education and re-structuring of the nursing curriculum.

 From 1987 to 1990 Holder was the director of nurse education, Parkside Health Authority.